Linear models of activation cascades: analytical solutions and coarse-graining of delayed signal transduction: Applications of the analytical solutions to the coarse-grained modelling of cascades

-Experimental observations in signalling cascades are typically concerned with the effect of the cascade on the output characterised in terms of the amplification, distortion and delay introduced in the output downstream.
-Within the framework of ODE models, the interactions between the variables occur instantaneously.
-Hence, if the response to a stimulus occurs with delay, one must incorporate further intermediate variables that were not considered in the original ODE model, corresponding to unmeasured, hidden processes that take time to complete~\cite{Stark2007}.
-This process can lead to large models with many unobservable variables and large numbers of parameters or to the introduction of abstract variables to model unknown processes that may contribute to the observed delays~\cite{Bar-Or2000, Hoefer2002}.
-Alternatively, modellers often use delay differential equations (DDEs) to account for the wait between an event and its effect parsimoniously~\cite{Bernard2006, Colijn2005, Monk2003}.
-In a DDE, the activity of a variable depends on the state of the system in the past:

-where the parameter $\tau \geq 0$ is the delay.
-Linear systems of delay differential equations can be solved analytically using infinite series involving the Lambert function~\cite{Bellman1963, Yi2006}, but such solutions are often impractical to use.
-Our results indicate that simple delays can be modelled with linear activation cascades leading to concise ODE descriptions in terms of the lower incomplete gamma function and without relying on DDEs, as shown in Figure~\ref{fig:delayReplace}A.
+Experimental observations in signalling cascades are typically concerned with the amplification, distortion and delay introduced in the output.
+As discussed above, when using ODE models, delays are usually incorporated through the addition of extra equations (and their corresponding extra variables and parameters) corresponding to unmeasured, hidden components, steps, or processes in the cascade~\cite{Stark2007}.
+This approach can lead to large (high-dimensional) models with many unobservable variables and high numbers of parameters to be identified or fitted~\cite{Bar-Or2000,Hoefer2002}.
+Alternatively, modellers often use delay differential equations (DDEs) \nomenclature{DDE}{Delay differential equation} to account for the lag between an event and its effect~\cite{Bernard2006, Colijn2005, Monk2003}.
+In a DDE, the activity of a variable depends on the state of the system a time $\tau$ in the past: where the parameter $\tau \geq 0$ is the delay.
+Although linear systems of DDEs can in principle be solved analytically using infinite series involving the Lambert function~\cite{Bellman1963, Yi2006}, such solutions are often impractical to use.

-\begin{examp} Consider a system with a delay, which we model with the following linear DDE:
+We have checked that our results can be applied to model simple delays in linear activation cascades, leading to concise ODE models that capture the delay through the gamma function terms without the need to rely on DDEs (Fig.~\ref{fig:delayReplace}A).
+As an example, consider a system with delay modelled with the linear~DDE: